VA Portland Health Care System

 Transition and Care Management (TCM) Program

-VA Portland Health Care System is grateful to the Service members who risk their lives to fight terrorism in Afghanistan, Iraq and many other places around the world.
-Transition Care Management Program is aimed at providing Case Management support for all transitioning Post 9/11 Service members, regardless of location or branch of service.
-Case Management is provided by clinical RN and Social Workers.
+VA Portland Health Care System is grateful to the service members who risk their lives to fight terrorism in Afghanistan, Iraq and many other places around the world.
+Transition Care Management Program (formerly known as OEF/OIF/OND Program) is aimed at providing case management support for all transitioning Post 9/11 Service members, regardless of location or branch of service.
+Case management is provided by clinical R.N. and Social Workers.
 These services include education about our health care system, access and referral to appointments and resources, information about VA and community benefits, and personalized self-management goal development with on-going support.

 If you have served Post 9/11, please contact us for more information in any of the following ways —